-Mallorca’s burgeoning gastronomic scene has its heart in the cosmopolitan capital, Palma, which has seen an explosion in new eateries and exciting culinary concepts during 2015.
+Mallorca’s burgeoning gastronomic scene has its heart in the cosmopolitan capital, Palma, which saw an explosion in new eateries and exciting culinary concepts during 2015.
 The city named the best place to live in the world by ‘The Sunday Times’ has become a gourmet paradise.

 Three distinct areas of Palma are hotspots for dining out: the bohemian Santa Catalina (with a vibrant indoor market at its centre), the narrow lanes of La Lonja, and old fishing village of Portixol.
 But other parts of the city also have plenty to offer.